revbayes/revbayes.github.io/developer/tutorial/tutorial.md

 ---
-title: Contributing a tutorial
+title: Contributing a RevBayes tutorial
-subtitle: How to write RevBayes tutorials for this website
+subtitle: How to write and host a tutorial on this website
 layout: default
 permalink: /developer/tutorial/
 category: Developer